 Taylor Swift Reportedly Gushes Over Joe Alwyn: He’s ‘Everything’ She Wants In A Husband

-We know Taylor Swift & Joe Alwyn are serious about each other, but they’re even more endgame than we thought!
-A report says the actor is everything Tay’s been looking for in a partner!
+Taylor Swift & Joe Alwyn might be even more endgame than we thought!
+A new report says the actor is everything Tay’s been looking for in a partner!

 Taylor Swift, 28, and Joe Alwyn, 26, have been quietly together for over a year, but there’s no doubt that they’re incredibly happy together.
 In fact, a new report claims that the “Look What You Made Me Do” singer thinks that they really might be each other’s ~endgame~.
 “She feels confident in their relationship and Joe really loves her,” an insider told Us Weekly.
 “She really thinks he might be The One.
 He’s everything she’s wanted in a husband.”
 Aww!